A haven for the Kittiwakes

 One species of bird has remained committed to this beautiful wildlife habitat; the Kittiwake.
 Hundreds of Kittiwakes have selected some buildings in South Tyneside, opposite Walker Riverside Park to build their nests during the breeding season.

-“Over Two-Hundred pairs of Kittiwakes nest, opposite Walker Riverside Park”
+“Over Two-Hundred pairs of Kittiwakes nest, opposite Walker Riverside Park on the south side of the River Tyne in Felling.”

 Kittiwakes are coastal Gulls, and don’t usually nest inland, so this rare event has been extra special for over three decades.
 Other species of Gull are also present; including the largest UK species the Greater Black-backed Gull.